 Field-hunting tip

-Look in dolomitic marble cavities country — that is the host setting where sartorite typically forms.
+Look in dolomitic marble cavities country, the host setting where sartorite typically forms.
 If you start seeing realgar, orpiment, pyrite in float, you are in the right ground.
 Field specimens usually show a striated prismatic to acicular crystals habit, so train your eye for that shape before scanning the outcrop.